hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 In our dataset, the "Promoters500" and "All5UTRs" categories have the highest levels of enrichment, which is great since it meets our expectations of where Nanog and Pou5f1 should be binding as transcription factors.

-#### Peak Profile and ChIP Enrichment
+#### Peak Profile

-This final set of plots are based on metric computed using the supplied peaks if available.
-These show average peak profiles, centered on the summit (point of highest pileup) for each peak.
+The peak profile plot shows the average peak profiles, centered on the summit (point of highest pileup) for each peak.

 <img src="../img/PeakProfile.png" width="500">